david-delucas/design-for-availability-resilience-reliability-replacement-project/README.md

 ## Getting Started

-To get started, this porject contains a CloudFormation script to build an AWS VPC with public and private subnets.
+This project contains a CloudFormation script to build an AWS VPC with public and private subnets.
 It also contains a website to be hosted in an AWS S3 bucket.

-## Project Instructions
 ### Cloud formation
-In this project, you will use the AWS CloudFormation to create Virtual Private Clouds.
+First we use the AWS CloudFormation to create Virtual Private Clouds.
 CloudFormation is an AWS service that allows you to create "infrastructure as code".
 This allows you to define the infrastructure you'd like to create in code, just like you do with software.
 This has the benefits of being able to share your infrastructure in a common language, use source code control systems to version your infrastructure and allows for documenting and reviewing of infrastructure and infrastructure proposed changes.

 CloudFormation allows you to use a configuration file written in a YAML file to automate the creation of AWS resources such as VPCs.

-In order to build a VPC from the YAML file, follow the steps:
+In order to build a VPC from the YAML file, the following stepa are required:

 1. Services -> CloudFormation
 2. Create stack “With new resources (standard)”